 Maintaining or enhancing self-esteem is about acknowledging good thinking and ideas, recognizing accomplishments, expressing and showing confidence, and being specific and sincere.

-Simply thank a team member for figuring out a creative workaround, despite these constraints.
+For example, thank a team member for figuring out a creative work-around, despite challenging constraints.

-It might even be as simple as showing gratitude by saying, “I really appreciate you not only showing up on time this week, especially with the kids at home.
+It might even be as simple as showing gratitude by saying, “I really appreciate that you showed up on time this week.
 Your can-do mindset helps us all make a difference during these tough times!”

 When you listen and understand, it supports open, two-way communication.
 It establishes mutual respect and trust.